Sheriff Execution III

 Supevening Insolvency

-Where a liquidator is appointed, whether provisional or final or where a resolution for voluntary winding up has been passed, goods and any moneys seized or received by the sheriff in part satisfaction, which have been taken in execution but not sold must be delivered to the liquidator.
-The sheriff has a duty is to pay the balance of the liquidator, if within 14 days, there is served on him notice thereof.
+Where a liquidator is appointed, whether provisional or final or where a resolution for voluntary winding up has been passed, goods and any money seized or received by the sheriff in part satisfaction, which have been taken in execution but not sold, must be delivered to the liquidator.
+The sheriff has a duty to pay the balance of the liquidator if, within 14 days, there is served on him notice thereof.
 The costs of execution are a first charge on the goods.
 The liquidator may sell them to realize the same.

-Upon completion of execution, the judgment creditor obtains the benefit of the execution, even though the company later goes into liquidation and the moneys remain in the hands of the sheriff.
+Upon completion of execution, the judgment creditor obtains the benefit of the execution, even though the company later goes into liquidation and the money remains in the hands of the sheriff.